gaehlerm/SoftwareEngineering/README.md

 Besides the forgotten `import csv`, the code does pretty much what it should.

-## Json
+## JSON

-The JavaScript Object Notation (json) file format is probably one of the best file format for everyday purposes.
-Its libraries are very simple to use.
-It can save any data structure you want and is extremely wide spread and thus supported.
-There are libraries to automate the parsing of json files for all major programming languages.
-The output data structure is a mixture of nested maps and arrays.
-It won’t get any easier to read a file into data.
+The JavaScript Object Notation (JSON) file format is probably one of the best file formats for everyday purposes.
+The libraries are very user-friendly.
+It can save any data structure you want and is extremely widespread and thus supported.
+There are libraries available to automate the parsing of JSON files for all major programming languages.
+The output data structure consists of a combination of nested maps and arrays.
+It won't get any easier to read a file into data.

-Once you use json on a more serious project, you might want to use a schema to check your files for correctness.
-You may use different schema for different versions of your interface.
-And before you write a schema by hand, there are tools around to do it.
-You only have to make sure your json file contains all possible fields in order to get a complete schema.
+Once you use JSON in a more serious project, you might want to consider using a schema to validate your files for accuracy.
+You may use different schemas for different versions of your interface.
+Before you manually write a schema, there are tools available to assist you.
+You only have to ensure that your JSON file contains all possible fields to obtain a complete schema.

-Thanks to schemas, json is also a meta language.
-It is possible to define a general pattern of how the json file should look like.
-This defines a standard which enables easy file exchange between different projects.
+Thanks to schemas, JSON is also a meta language.
+It is possible to define a general pattern for how the JSON file should look.
+This defines a standard that enables easy file exchange between different projects.

-The following code creates a json file:
+The following code creates a JSON file:

 ```py
 import json